People diagnosed with breast cancer have many unique sources of stress.

 Learn more about co-survivors.

-Many survivors expand and strengthen their emotional support systems by joining a formal breast cancer support group.
-Learn more about support groups.
+Many people diagnosed with breast cancer expand and strengthen their emotional support systems by joining a breast cancer support group.

 Learn more about the benefits of social support.